Pool B: Rassie Erasmus’s Springboks can turn over the All Blacks

 Rassie Erasmus has sparked an impressive renaissance from the Springboks.
 Photograph: Ross Setford/Reuters

 Steve Hansen’s All Blacks are justified favourites to retain their title and lift the Webb Ellis Cup for a third tournament in a row.
 Four years after their win over Australia at Twickenham New Zealand remain rugby’s dominant force, with frightening talent and strength-in-depth across the pitch.
-However, there are chinks in the world champions’ armour - a 36-34 defeat at home to the Springboks in last year’s Rugby Championship, as well as the 16-9 reversal against Ireland in Dublin, prove they are beatable.
+However, there are chinks in the world champions’ armour - a 16-16 draw with the Springboks in this year’s Rugby Championship, as well as the 47-26 reversal against the Wallabies in Perth, prove they are beatable.
 And it will be South Africa looking to knock them off their perch in Pool B, with the two-time winners looking like a team reborn under former Munster coach Rassie Erasmus.

 The crunch fixture